How to Know if the Mortgage You’ve Chosen is Right

-Most home buyers want the security and peace of mind that comes with having the same payment amount every single month.
-This is what is known as a fixed-rate loan and this type of mortgage allows the buyer to factor their payment into their budgets because it doesn’t change.
-But some mortgages, like adjustable rate loans, feature payments that can fluctuate.
+Most homebuyers want the security and peace of mind that comes with having the same payment amount every month.
+This is what is known as a fixed-rate loan, which allows the buyer to factor their payment into their budgets because it doesn’t change.
+Other mortgages, like adjustable rate loans, feature payments that can fluctuate.
 With these mortgages, the principle remains the same but the interest rate changes.
-The interest rate can increase or decrease, depending on where the national interest rate is.
+The interest rate can increase or decrease, depending on where the national rate is.

-When the answers to the above questions are favorable to you, your partner, and the lender, then you can confidently say that the mortgage you have chosen is the right one for you.
+When the answers to the above questions are favorable to you and the lender, then you can confidently say that the mortgage you have chosen is the right one for you.